 Be a regulator of water supply through infiltration, retention, and purification of water, improving its quality and quantity, as well as resistance to flooding.

 Serve as a natural recycling and carbon storage system.
-Soils have the capacity to assimilate large quantities of organic residues and transform them into fertile soil (humus).
+Soils can assimilate large quantities of organic residues and transform them into fertile soil (humus).
 This makes mineral nutrients available for use by plants, animals, and soil microorganisms.

 Being a modifier of the atmosphere.
 Soils also respire, that is, they absorb and release oxygen, carbon dioxide, and other gases.
 Such gases exchanged between the soil and the atmosphere, have a significant influence on the composition of the atmosphere.
 For example, soils can absorb and contain large amounts of carbon, which helps to significantly mitigate the concentration of greenhouse gases.